gwashark/gwashark/README.md

   Who am I?
 </h3>
 <p>
   I am a shark that is stuck in a Digital Ocean trying to break free of the ocean barriers.
-I'm a RTC Member and Developer of multipule languges.
+I'm a Freelancer Developer of multipule languges.
 </p>
 <h3 align="right">
   Why did you become a Developer?